KingOfTheAce2/FRBR-Statengeneraal-Digitaal-scraper/README.md

 The script is intentionally limited to processing at most 500 OCR XML files per run to avoid long execution times in CI environments.

+OCR data is retrieved via the service's ZIP archives when possible to minimise the number of HTTP requests.

 See `.github/workflows/sgd.yml` for a complete example.

 ## Dependencies